stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 _Included in the Assessment as an Enterprise Solution (Sentinel SIEM) enables subscribers to retain audit logs._

 The implementation of Safeguard 8.10 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-11.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-810---retain-audit-logs)

 **Assessed Elements:**